StephenTemp/Visual-Geolocation/README.md

 ### 3. APPROACH

 I intend to evaluate differing visual geolocation approaches by comparative analysis.
-Each of the trials (Conventional Macro-Classification (CMC), Panoramic Macro-Classification (PMC), Local-Regression (LR), Partitioned Local-Classification (PLC), and Clustered Local-Classification (CLC)) described in further detail below are applied to a publicly available Google Street-View dataset provided by theCenter for Research in Computer Vision[ 7 ].
+Each of the trials (Conventional Macro-Classification (CMC), Panoramic Macro-Classification (PMC), Local-Regression (LR), Partitioned Local-Classification (PLC), and Clustered Local-Classification (CLC)) described in further detail below are applied to a publicly available Google Street-View dataset provided by the _Center for Research in Computer Vision_[7].
 The set of nearly 63,000 images contains roughly 13,000 points in space which each correspond to 5 perspective images; which together comprise a 360◦ view (excluding downward) from each spot.
-The placemarks are split relatively evenly between Pittsburgh, PA, Orlando, FL, and downtown Manhattan, NY, with a slight bias in favor of the former two cities.In addition, we execute these approaches utilizing an identical CNN architecture as described in Table 1; however, particular approaches necessitate slight accommodations: For instance, local regression follows itsLinearlayer with anL1 Lossfunction in place ofSoftmax, and Panoramic Macro-Classification takes input dimensions of double the conventional width.
+The placemarks are split relatively evenly between Pittsburgh, PA, Orlando, FL, and downtown Manhattan, NY, with a slight bias in favor of the former two cities.
+In addition, we execute these approaches utilizing an identical CNN architecture as described in Table 1; however, particular approaches necessitate slight accommodations: For instance, local regression follows its _Linear_ layer with an _L1_ Loss function in place of _Softmax_, and Panoramic Macro-Classification takes input dimensions of double the conventional width.
 All of these changes will be listed in detail in the Experiment section below.
 Instead, this section lists my intuitions for each approach.

 #### 3.1.
 Conventional Macro-Classification